-A 20-year follow up to an experimental intervention in Jamaica
+JAMAICA: A 20-year follow up to an early childhood intervention in Jamaica

 The survey was implemented by Sue Walker and Susan Chang, our Jamaican co-authors.
 They have been surveying the study population every 3 years or so and have been keeping track of them over time.
 When the study began, the original authors collected substantial information from the parents of children in order to be able to re-contact the study participants.
 In the most recent survey, the team first conducted a tracking survey where they tried to find the study participants.
 For those that they could not find, the survey team contacted relatives to get addresses and phone.
 That is how the found those that had moved overseas.
 The tracking took substantial effort, but that effort was very successful and worth it.